 From our history through the years with ShipBob, it was a no-brainer to expand into other markets with them knowing that they have done their due diligence to meet the ShipBob standard.”

 5. Free trade zone

-5 benefits of using a 3PL for global fulfillment
+5 benefits of using a 3PL for global fulfilment

-Handling international order fulfillment yourself can be very challenging.
-Many ecommerce brands turn to 3PLs for worldwide fulfillment — whether that’s a 3PL with fulfillment centers all over the globe, a 3PL that provides great international shipping rates, or even using different fulfillment companies on different continents.
+Handling international order fulfilment yourself can be very challenging.
+Many ecommerce brands turn to 3PLs for worldwide fulfilment — whether that’s a 3PL with fulfilment centres all over the globe, a 3PL that provides great international shipping rates, or even using different fulfilment companies on different continents.

 Leonie Lynch, Founder & CEO of Juspy